Episode 22

 Chris:

 That’s right.
 But this, I think, is very fascinating because it represents a bit of a reversal in that workflow.
 Now, we’re starting to make more of those decisions in pre-production.
 We’re using more and more previs to really outline the film we’re going to make—making sure we’re making the right film.
 Then, we use that to determine how the film should be planned for the practical shoot.
+There’s a process we use called TechViz, where you're taking previs and mapping it to a space that represents the real-world space the practical shoot will happen in, with objects built to the exact same scale.

 You then take that forward to TechViz, where you can inform the film production crew exactly how that practical shoot should play out—how the sets need to be built, what’s going to be in the frame, what doesn’t have to be built, “Is this space large enough to get a technocrane in there?”
 And it can be as simple as determining what lenses will be used or as complex as using this data to drive motion bases or motion control camera rigs.